bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 The `input` event is used to update the `v-model` and is emitted any time the value changes.

-The `change` event is emitted once the user releases the mouse button (when pressing the inrement or decrement buttons) or when the user releases the <kbd>ArrowDown</kbd> or
+The `change` event is emitted once the user releases the mouse button (when pressing the increment or decrement buttons) or when the user releases the <kbd>ArrowDown</kbd> or <kbd>ArrowUp</kbd> key.
-<kbd>ArrowUp</kbd> key.
 This can be handy when you need to debounce the input.

-The folowing example illustrates the difference between the `input` and `change` events.
+The following example illustrates the difference between the `input` and `change` events.
 Click and hold the increment or decrement button (or use the up/down arrow keys).

 ```html
 <template>